-Traditional German Christmas foods
+Traditional German Christmas foods to try

 You won’t visit a Christmas market in Germany without smelling the aroma of roasting chestnuts or seeing a stall selling glühwein, a warm, spiced wine.

-These are just two of the traditional specialties enjoyed in Germany at Christmas but the country also hosts a number of festivals in December in honour of some other Christmas delights, as you'll see below.
+These are just two of the traditional specialties enjoyed in Germany at Christmas but the country also hosts a number of food-themed festivals in December in honour of some other Christmas delights, as you'll see below.

 Taste lebkuchen at Nuremburg

 Ginger and spice biscuits, known as Lebkuchen, are traditional German Christmas biscuits and the finest examples are made by Lebkuchen Schmidt in Nuremberg.
 The company employs over 800 people, and during the production season makes 3 million biscuits a day!